The Wiktor Osiatyński Archive

 Insights and commentary regarding legal developments in Poland

-Poland has been facing an undermining of the rule of law, a compromising of the independence of the judiciary and risks to guarantees of civil liberties on a scale not seen since 1989.
-The speed, the breadth and mode of the changes we have witnessed have astounded many both in Poland and abroad.
+Poland has been facing an undermining of the rule of law, a compromising of the independence of the judiciary, and risks to guarantees of civil liberties on a scale not seen since 1989.
+The speed, breadth, and mode of the changes we have witnessed have astounded many both in Poland and abroad.
 But the response of civil society has also been remarkable – and shows no signs of abating.

 The Osiatyński Archive was established in 2017 in memory of the late Professor Wiktor Osiatyński, constitutionalist and human rights defender, in order to fulfill his idea of creating a “chronicle of unlawfulness.”
-Professor Osiatyński had encouraged people to “monitor, record and report about the behavior of those in power when they breach and disrespect the law and the Constitution,” and to provide reliable information about the nature and consequences of such actions to the public (read the biography of Wiktor Osiatyński below).
+Professor Osiatyński encouraged people to “monitor, record, and report about the behavior of those in power when they breach and disrespect the law and the Constitution,” and to provide reliable information about the nature and consequences of such actions to the public (read the biography of Wiktor Osiatyński below).